 Learn how to make a rug with yarn correctly and creatively.
-Making your own rug might require some time and effort, but doing so gives you more freedom in choosing the design, color or color combinations, size, shape, and other features.
-You can use old t-shirts and fabric scraps, but if you prefer an item that you can use as an area rug, doormat, bath mat, wall decor, and more, the latch hook rug-making technique is one of the best choices.
+Making your own DIY rug might require some time and effort, but doing so gives you more freedom in choosing the design, color or color combinations, size, shape, and other features.
+You can use old t-shirts and fabric scraps to hand make rugs, but if you prefer an item that you can use as an area rug, doormat, bath mat, wall decor, and more, the latch hook rug-making technique is one of the best choices.

 - Latch Hook Tool

 - Rug Making Canvas